Psychology Education and Training

 - Research Mentoring: Research mentoring and professional development will be provided throughout the fellowship program.
 At the start of each training year, fellows will meet with the faculty and identify research goals depending on interest and need.
 Fellows are expected to produce at least one scholarly project per year during their two-year term and will receive supervision and assistance to find a project that meets their interests.

 Medical Education and Training

-The OSU Wexner Medical Center Neuropsychology Faculty is also involved in the education and training of medical students and residents in neurology and neuropsychiatry.
+The Ohio State University Wexner Medical Center Neuropsychology Faculty is also involved in the education and training of medical students and residents in Neurology and Neuropsychiatry.
 This includes introduction and exposure to important concepts and processes involved in neuropsychological assessment, integration and interpretation of data, and comprehensive report writing as well as neurocognition, psychometrics and brain-behavior relationships.